johnaponte/repana/README.md

 of production, and files that are products of the main stream as well as modified files no longer part of the main stream but need to be kept such as re-formatted reports or presentations.

-The aspiration of this package is that you can setup an analysis with the `make_structure()` function, have access to the database using `get_con()` function, have your tables in the database documented with the `update_table()` function, and reproduce a complete analysis by running the  `master()` function
+The aspiration of this package is that you can set up an analysis with the `make_structure()` function, have access to the database using `get_con()` function, have your tables in the database documented with the `update_table()` function, and reproduce a complete analysis by running the  `master()` function

 ## Directory Structure

-The function `make_structure()` creates the following sets of directors
+The function `make_structure()` reads the `config.yml` files and ensure all entries on the `dirs` section exists.
+The `config.yml` created by default will produce the following directories for the data, functions, database, logs, reports and handmade entries of the `config.yml`:

 * ___data__ to keep all data sources need to reproduce the analysis.